ebarakos/decenter.world/bitcoin.md

 like the [Lightning Network](http://lightning.network/), but they are not yet deployed to the live Bitcoin network.

-Another limitation is that in order to really be certain that we are in control of our bitcoin, we would all need to run our own full nodes, and be very good at protecting our private keys, both of which raises the barrier to entry.
+Another limitation is that in order to be really certain that we are in control of our bitcoins, we would all need to run our own full nodes, and be very good at protecting our private keys, both of which raises the barrier to entry.